jhpyle/docassemble/_docs/config.md

 user could cause the Japanese user to see the Euro symbol in place of the Yen symbol in a [`question`].

-The dialect is only relevant for the text-to-speech feature, which is controlled by the [special variable `speak_text`].
+The `dialect` and `voice` are only relevant for the text-to-speech feature, which is controlled by the [special variable `speak_text`].
 See the [`voicerss`] configuration for more information about configuring this feature.
-The default dialect is only used as a fallback, in case the dialect cannot be determined any other way.
-It is better to set the dialect using [`set_language()`] or the [`voicerss`] configuration.
+The default dialect and default voice are only used as a fallback, in case the dialect and voice cannot be determined any other way.
+It is better to set the dialect and voice using [`set_language()`] or the [`voicerss`] configuration.

 ## <a name="country"></a>Default country